So glad you stopped by!

 I’m Chloe, the human behind this tiny corner of the internet.
 I’m a recent college graduate with a BA in Media Communication and a minor in Interdisciplinary Art trying to cultivate a creative and purposeful life.
 I am an Orthodox Christian, a 200hr registered yoga teacher, an aspiring children’s book illustrator, and I have probably too many interests and hobbies that may or may not include most mediums of art, photography, writing, piano, ballet, trying to learn French, being in awe of flowers and nature in general, and telling my pet rabbit that he’s cute.

 This blog is sort of an experimental platform and unofficial portfolio for me, a place to share what I’m learning or experiencing or creating, but it all stems from a curious and optimistic outlook on life that is rooted in my faith, my appreciation for connecting with other people, and my gratitude for this life I have been given.
 I’m hoping you might be inspired by some of the things I share to be more intentional in the way you live your own life.

 Why “Luna Moth”?

-Nostalgia and fairy tales are some of my favorite indulgences, and I believe maintaining a certain degree of childlike wonder into adulthood is important.
-When you lose that playfulness, that ability to be amazed, it is too easy to become cynical and pessimistic and forget the joy of life in the midst of the drudgery and heaviness of responsibilities.
-Therefore, the luna moth, for me, represents the everyday magic, nostalgia, and other qualities of life that make you uncomfortable in the best way.
-It represents the soul, vulnerable and always striving for purpose.
+I have always liked to occasionally indulge in nostalgia and fairy tales, and I think maintaining a certain degree of childlike wonder into adulthood is important.
+If you don’t keep a bit of playfulness, the ability to be amazed, it can be too easy to fall into cynical and pessimistic patterns and forget the joy of life in the midst of everyday drudgery and responsibilities.
+For me, the Luna moth represents the everyday magic, nostalgia, and other qualities of life that make you uncomfortable in the best way.
+It can serve as an analogy for the soul, or our inner child, that vulnerable bit of us striving for purpose.